 Authentication and Accounts

 Walrus Console is available on Mainnet through a closed, invite-only beta.
-It currently supports Google sign-in, and plans to support Apple soon.
+It supports Google and Apple sign-in.
 For the product model, see the concepts and overview.

 How sign-in works